gtobias-larrauri/Map-of-modal-choice-Madrid/README.md

 EDM2018VIAJES.dta contains a raw stata file with all the trips as well as other variables.

-This repository does not contain the geographical data as it is quite heavy
+This repository does not contain the geographical data as it is quite heavy.

+This is where I learned how to use these geographical tools to make the map: https://darribas.org/gds4ae/content/pages/home.html

 1/010/2024